The location where Brian Wells was killed by a collar bomb

 To add to all of this, both Diehl-Armstrong and Barnes said that Wells was a willing participant.

-According to Barnes, Wells attempted to back out when he learned that the collar bomb was real.
+Barnes said that Wells attempted to back out when he learned that the collar bomb was real.
 However, he was held at gunpoint until he agreed to put it on.

 After leaving PNC Bank, he was supposed to hand the money over to Rothstein in a nearby parking lot and then continue with the bogus scavenger hunt.
 However, Rothstein reportedly panicked and drove away from the scene when he noticed that a customer was following Wells out of the bank.

-During the investigation, it was determined that the route laid out in the fake ransom note was too long for Wells to complete in time.
+Investigators determined that the route laid out in the fake ransom note was too long for Wells to complete in time.
 This led the authorities to believe that Wells' co-conspirators intended to kill him, regardless of whether he was successful or not.

 PNC Bank